creativecreatorormaybenot/clock/README.md

     - Potentially rotate whole components because it better shows what the individual parts are :)

-  + Add some texture over components, e.g.<div>metal-like, wood-like, or just w/e looks interesting.
+  + Add some texture over components, e.g.</a> metal-like, wood-like, or just w/e looks interesting.

 * Add animations to every weather conditions.

   + Only animate the current weather condition.

-  + Have a looping animation, i.e.<div>every condition has a loop.
+  + Have a looping animation, i.e.</a> every condition has a loop.

   + Use the opportunity to finish/clean off the icons (for now).